 Many lenders won’t loan you more than 80% of the price of the home you’re looking to buy.
 Can't make a 20% down payment?
 Expect to pay more in interest.
 To build up a down payment, open up a bank account specific to saving for your new home, and calculate how much money you’ll need.
 Then, build your savings into your budget so that every month you have a plan to save toward your down payment.
 Doing this will also help you figure out long it will take you to save the money.

-4. You have all your financial documentation in order
+4. Have all your financial documentation in order

 Prepare your financial records, because your lender is going to want to see them in order to approve you for a mortgage.
 When it comes time to apply for a mortgage, your W2's, tax returns, bank statements, loan statements, credit card statements, and lots more will be on display.
 So have this documentation handy and current to provide to your lenders when they ask for it.